Looking for a professional welding service?

 This is another welding process becoming less and less used as time goes by due to the effectiveness of the TIG.
 This process usually refers to the use of oxygen and acetylene mixed together in the welding torch and this flame is used to create heat on the job surface.
 A rod is then applied to the heated joint which then melts to provide the filler metal and the joint strength.

-Welding Tools & Equipment
+Welding Tools and Equipment